harrycresswell/harry/content/writing/page-site-params.md

 {{ partial "footer.html" }}
 ```

-By using the  `site` function instead of `.Site`, I can still access global data inside my `layouts/partials/footer.html` file,
+By using the  `site` function instead of `.Site`, I can still access global data inside my `layouts/partials/footer.html` file.

 Here I’m returing the title stored in my config.toml file: